markevans/dragonfly/extra_docs/Configuration.md

         end
       end

-      c.before_serve do |job, env|                          # allows you to do something before content is served
+      c.server.before_serve do |job, env|                   # allows you to do something before content is served
         # do something
       end